rvratner/carw/wp-content/plugins/social-pug/readme.txt

 == Description ==
 **Social Shareing Buttons with Style**

 Add highly customizable social share buttons to your website to increase the interaction on your website.
-Place the share buttons before and after the post content or have them follow your readers as they scroll up and down the page, in the form of a floating sidebar.
+Place the share buttons before and after the post content or have them follow your readers as they scroll up and down the page, in the form of a social media floating sidebar.

 **Supported social media share networks**: Facebook, Twitter, Google+ and Pinterest

-**Social Share Count**: Display the posts social share count **( including Twitter )** to provide social media proof and increase your website's credibility.
+**Social Media Share Count**: Display the posts social share count **( including Twitter )** to provide social media proof and increase your website's credibility.

 **Buttons Locations**: You can place the share buttons in 4 different locations of your website.
 You can opt in to display them before and/or after the content of your posts on whichever post type you want.
 Also you can choose to display the buttons in a floating sidebar that follows the user as he/she scrolls the page.
 The floating sidebar can be placed on the left or on the right side of the screen.

 = Main Features =
 * **Before and After Content Share Buttons** - Place the share buttons right before your content, after your content or both
 * **Floating Sidebar Share Buttons** - Make the share buttons follow the user as he/she scrolls up and down your webpage by adding floating buttons on the left or right side of the screen
-* **Share Counts and Total Share Counts** - Display share counts for all social networks, including Twitter
+* **Share Counts and Total Share Counts** - Display social media share counts for all social networks, including Twitter
 * **Editable Button Labels** - Edit the labels that appear in the share buttons, to maximize your engagement
 * **Retina Ready Sharp Share Icons** - Social Pug uses an icon font to display the best looking icons